2004 Belgian Grand Prix: Race

 Still behind the safety car, on lap 32, Pizzonia retired due to a gearbox problem.
 Räikkönen led the race from Schumacher, Montoya, Barrichello, and Zonta, who started last.
 At the restart on lap 34, Klien overtook Panis for eighth place and one point, as Coulthard overtook Trulli for tenth place.
 One lap later, Coulthard overtook Panis for ninth.
 On lap 36, Montoya's rear right tyre de-laminated, forcing him to retire.

-On lap 38, Coulthard attempted to overtake Klien for seventh place, but contact between the two drivers meant Coulthard needed a new front wing after it broke loose and became stuck over his own rear wing.
+On lap 38, Coulthard attempted to overtake Klien for seventh place, but contact between the two drivers meant Coulthard needed a new front wing after it broke loose, with parts of it becoming stuck in the rear of the McLaren's bodywork.
 The resulting debris caused the safety car to come out again.
 The safety car came in at the end of lap 41, but just four corners later, fourth-placed Zonta's engine blew up spectacularly, putting him out of the race.
 On the penultimate lap, Coulthard overtook Panis for seventh.

 Räikkönen won the race, his first and only victory of 2004.
 Schumacher finished second, with teammate Barrichello third.
-The result gave Schumacher his seventh World Drivers' Championship.
+The result gave Schumacher his seventh and last World Drivers' Championship.